 In the past, rEFIt was commonly used by Mac users who wanted to dual-boot with Windows; and indeed, it's still useful in that capacity.
 For most users, though, rEFInd is the better choice today because of its improvements over rEFIt and because I'm actively supporting it, whereas rEFIt's author has abandoned the original program.

 Be aware that rEFIt has no Secure Boot support.
 Although you could theoretically sign it and launch it using shim, rEFIt would be unable to launch any programs except those that were signed by Microsoft (or whoever maintains the keys in your firmware).
 In theory, rEFIt would cope better with PreBootloader, which patches into the EFI's own Secure Boot system; but I've never tested it.
 Because rEFInd includes explicit Secure Boot support, it's the better choice if you need this support.

-Nonetheless, rEFIt can be adequate if you're using ELILO to boot Linux but you also need to boot Windows or OS X. Similar comments apply if you're using GRUB Legacy or GRUB 2 but can't seem to get it to work with chainloading to your Windows or OS X boot loader.
+Nonetheless, rEFIt can be adequate if you're using ELILO or SYSLINUX to boot Linux but you also need to boot Windows or OS X. Similar comments apply if you're using GRUB Legacy or GRUB 2 but can't seem to get it to work with chainloading to your Windows or OS X boot loader.

 rEFIt installation works as described in EFI Boot Loader Installation, with some caveats.